martabarbosa1/Project_4/README.md

 2) Drop columns 'Unnamed: 0.1', 'Unnamed: 0', 'Id', 'pagesNumber'

 # Web Scraping explanation
-TO WRITE
-We webscrapped 4651 books from Amazon and
+We webscrapped 4651 books from Amazon to grab the prices and the format of the books (hardcover and paperback).

-# Navigate colab files
-TO WRITE
+We used the undetected Chrome Driver and we divided the samples in several lists that we ran in different computers.